Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

 \item Configure your Java 1.6 to be the default as outlined in \xs{sect:java-16}, and an example is shown in \xf{fig:screenshot-terminal-java-16}.

 \item In {\em the same terminal window}, change your \api{HOME} environment variable to that of your 1GB group directory.
 This will allow most portions of NetBeans to write the temporary and configuration files there by default instead of your main Unix home directory.
-I use a temporary directory of mine \file{/tmp/groups/s/sm\_s691a\_1}, {\em as an example} -- and you should be using the directory assigned to you with your group 1GB quota.
+I use an equivalent directory of mine {\mygrpfull} {Files!{\mygrpfull}}, {\em as an example} -- and you should be using the directory assigned to you with your group 1GB quota.
 An example to do so is very similar as to set up \api{PATH}, except it is a single entry.
 It is exemplified in \xf{fig:screenshot-terminal-home}.
-Unlike \api{PATH}, it is {\em not} recommended to put these commands to change your \api{HOME} into \file{.cshrc}.
+Unlike \api{PATH}, \api{HOME} is {\em not} recommended to be hardcoded to change your \api{HOME} in \file{.cshrc}.